netidx/netidx-book/src/tools/activation.md

 ## Units

 Each managed process is configured with a unit file.
-Unit files are placed in a directory, by default `/etc/netidx/activation` or `~/.config/netidx/activation`.
-The user specific directory will take prescidence if it exists.
+Unit files live in a directory and must have the `.unit` suffix; anything else in the directory is ignored.
+The default search order is `~/.config/netidx/activation` first, then `/etc/netidx/activation` — the user-specific directory takes precedence when present.

 Here is an example activation unit triggered on access to any path under `/local/music`